-Targeting both current business owners but also future entrepreneurs, our “10 facts about taxation in Romania” is an essential overview of local taxation aspects – find out more bellow!
+Targeting both current business owners but also future entrepreneurs, our “10 facts about taxation in Romania” is an essential overview of local taxation aspects.
+Find out more bellow in the infographic, prepared from our Tax Guideline for Romania.

-If you are interested in what 2018 will bring in addition to Romanian tax system, we encourage you to subscribe to our newsletter !
+If you are interested in what this year will bring in addition to the Romanian tax system, we encourage you to subscribe to our newsletter !

 Corporate Income Tax (CIT): 16%*

-*Taxpayers that are carrying on activities such as gambling and nightclubs are either subject to 5% rate of the revenue obtain or 16% of the taxable profit, depending on which is higher
+*Taxpayers that are carrying on activities such as gambling and nightclubs are subjects of either 5% rate of the earned revenue or 16% of the taxable profit, depending on which is higher.

 Micro-enterprise tax rates

-- Companies are no longer have available the possibility to opt to be corporate income tax payers irrespective of the level of the share capital.
+- Companies have the possibility to opt to be corporate income tax payers if their share capital is higher than RON 45,000 and have at least 2 employees

 The micro-enterprise tax is computed as follows: